-2.3.10 The Proposals Map will show, on an Ordnance Survey base, the boundaries of specific allocations and designations set by planning policies.
+The Proposals Map will show, on an Ordnance Survey base, the boundaries of specific allocations and designations set by planning policies.
 It will be revised as each DPD is adopted to ensure it always reflects the up-to-date strategy for Peterborough.
-This Consultation Draft Document is accompanied by maps which show the extent of areas to which policies would apply.
+This Consultation Draft Document includes maps which show the extent of areas to which policies would apply.
 Once the Planning Policies DPD is adopted, the boundaries and policy areas shown on those maps will be incorporated into the Peterborough Proposals Map.

-3 Planning Policies
+Planning Policies